BULLA (BULLA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BULLA Historical Price

-According to the latest data gathered on BULLA live price page, the current price of BULLA is 0USD.
-The circulating supply of BULLA(BULLA) is 1.00B BULLA , giving it a market capitalization of $78.34K.
+According to the latest data gathered on BULLA live price page, the current price of BULLA is 0.0000709USD.
+The circulating supply of BULLA(BULLA) is 1.00B BULLA , giving it a market capitalization of $70.90K.

 The BULLA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BULLA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.